SalSatSat/GitHub-Action-Workflows/README.md

 # GitHub-Action-Workflows

-This repository contains the GitHub Action workflows that I use for some of my projects.
+This repository contains the GitHub Action workflows to automate some manual processes.
 The workflows include:
 - `sync-fork-with-upstream`: A workflow to automatically sync a forked repository with its upstream
 - `generate-changelog`: A workflow to automatically generate a changelog from commit messages and upload it as an artifact